Lancaster University: Governance

 The university is governed by two main statutory bodies: the Council and the Senate.

 The council, chaired by the Pro-Chancellor, is the governing body, consisting of mainly lay members along with representatives of staff and students.
 It is responsible for the proper management and financial solvency of the university, with major policy decisions and corporate strategy being subject to its approval.
 The majority of Council members are "lay members"; neither staff nor students of the university.

 The Senate of the university, chaired by the Vice-Chancellor, is the principal academic authority.
 It oversees academic management and sets strategy and priorities, including the curriculum and maintenance of standards.
 Membership of the Senate consists mainly of the Faculty deans, heads of academic departments, and college principals.

-Formerly a body called the University Court provided a public forum where persons from within and outside Lancaster University could raise any matters regarding the university.
+Formerly, a body called the University Court provided a public forum where persons from within and outside Lancaster University could raise any matters regarding the university.
 A majority of the members of the Court represented the local community and other designated bodies with an interest in the work of the university.
 The final meeting of the Court took place in January 2018, with the university currently planning to replace it with an "Annual Public Meeting".

 Visitor

-The Visitor of the university was Queen Elizabeth II.
+As defined in the university charter, the Visitor of the university is the monarch of the United Kingdom, who, upon establishment, was Queen Elizabeth II.
+The current visitor of the university is her successor, King Charles III.
 The visitor is the final arbiter of any dispute within the university, except in those areas where legislation has removed this to the law courts or other ombudsmen.
 Student complaints and appeals were heard by the visitor until the Higher Education Act 2004 came into force.
 All student complaints are now heard by the Office of the Independent Adjudicator for Higher Education.